Key takeaways

 5. Quviviq

 Quviviq (daridorexant) is a brand-name medication and is the most recently approved drug in the Orexin Receptor Antagonist medication class.
 Working to suppress the wake drive like the other drugs in this class, Quviviq helps people fall asleep and stay asleep through the night.
 In clinical studies, people taking Quviviq reported sleeping better after one week, and improvements continued over 3 to 4 weeks.
-Like other Orexin Receptor Antagonists, Quviviq may be a good option for people who have not experienced relief from zolpidem or other Non-benzodiazepine Hypnotics.
+Like other orexin receptor antagonists, Quviviq may be a good option for people who have not experienced relief from zolpidem or other non-benzodiazepine hypnotics.
 Quviviq is available as a tablet and is typically dosed with 25 to 50 mg at bedtime.

 Natural alternatives to zolpidem tartrate

-According to The American Academy of Sleep Medicine (AASM), sleep hygiene is a series of healthy sleep habits that can improve the ability to fall asleep and stay asleep.
-Sleep hygiene is an important part of cognitive behavioral therapy (CBT), the most effective long-term treatment for people with chronic insomnia.
+According to the American Academy of Sleep Medicine (AASM), sleep hygiene is a series of healthy sleep habits that can improve the ability to fall asleep and stay asleep.
+Sleep hygiene is an integral part of cognitive behavioral therapy (CBT), the most effective long-term treatment for people with chronic insomnia.
 CBT for insomnia helps with the thoughts and behaviors that prevent good sleep, stress reduction, relaxation, and sleep schedule management.
 For diet modifications, the AASM also recommends avoiding caffeine and alcohol in the evening and reducing fluid intake before bedtime.

 RELATED: 21 ways to sleep better tonight